Addiction Resources for Families and Loved Ones

-How to Know if My Loved One Is Addicted to Alcohol or Drugs
+How to Know if My Loved One is Struggling with Drugs or Alcohol

 Though effects vary according to the specific substance or substances being used, some general physical signs of drug use include:1